 - My IUSD 10th, 11th, or 12th grade student is interested in taking an AP Exam this year.
 How do I proceed?

 Review the Advanced Placement Exams 2020 list above for exam availability within IUSD.
 Then, contact your student’s High School directly to obtain registration details.

 - My 9th grade student does not attend an IUSD school.
 Can they register for an AP Exam through IUSD?

 IUSD does not offer AP exam registration to non-IUSD student in 9th grade or below.
 Please see FAQ question number 4 (below) for further resources.

 - What if I’m Home-Schooled or at a school that doesn’t offer AP?

 You MAY be able to take the AP Exam by arranging to test at a participating school.

-Call the AP coordinators identified by AP Services no later than March 15.
+Call the AP coordinators identified by AP Services.
 When calling coordinators to arrange testing, make sure to tell them you are trying to locate a school willing to administer exams to homeschooled students or students from schools that do not offer AP Exams.
 If you attend a school that doesn’t offer AP, you should not use the school code for the school where you are testing.
 Instead, make sure to use your own school’s code so your exam score(s) will be reported to your school.
 Obtain your school’s six-digit code from your principal or school counselor before exam day.
 If you are home-schooled, use the state or international home-school/self-study code that will be given to you on the day of the exam.

 Possible Testing Sites: